-Native from central Europe to Caucasus, this grows 90 ft. tall, 60 ft. wide, in a cone shape.
+Native from central Europe to Caucasus, this beech grows to 90 ft. tall, 60 ft. wide, in a cone shape.
 Glossy green 4-in. leaves turn russet and bronzy in autumn.
-Produces 3-cornered edible nuts nuts.
+Produces 3-cornered edible nuts.
 Fibrous roots make gardening underneath tricky.

 Clump-forming plants to about 1 1/2 ft. tall (in bloom) and 1 1/2–2 ft. wide; spread by rhizomes...